rahmanya/first_project/README.md

-This is the Initial Comments
+This is the ammended content of the file